Nelson Story: Legacy

 This photo is the marker to his family plot.
 These were once the marble front porch columns to his original house in Bozeman when it was built on Main Street.
 Strangers often wandered into the house because they thought it was the courthouse.

+The 1960 novel Beyond the Bitterroots has Story questioned by local authorities about the alibi of a murder suspect.

+The 2021 Michael Punke novel Ridgeline devotes several chapters to Story driving his first cattle herd through Cheyenne land to Bozeman.